 Cancun and the Riviera Maya boast some of the most exciting places to scuba dive and snorkel in the world.
-From the largest barrier reef in the Western Hemisphere, to shipwrecks, and even an underwater museum, there is no shortage of amazing options for scuba divers and snorkelers, whether you are a beginner or you have your diving certification.
+From the largest barrier reef in the Western Hemisphere to shipwrecks, and even an underwater museum, there is no shortage of amazing options for scuba divers and snorkelers – whether you're a beginner or you have your diving certification.

-One of the most increasingly popular places to snorkel or dive on the Yucatán Peninsula is in its cenotes (natural sinkholes).
-The peninsula has an extensive fresh water underground river system and the ground is made of porous limestone.
-Cenotes were formed when the limestone collapsed and the groundwater was exposed.
-This phenomenon is unique to this region.
+Other popular places to snorkel or dive on the Yucatán Peninsula are cenotes (natural sinkholes).
+The peninsula has an extensive freshwater underground river system and the ground is made of porous limestone.
+So, cenotes were formed when the limestone collapsed and the groundwater was exposed, a phenomenon that's unique to this region.

 Lagoons and inlets are also common here and are wonderful places to explore if you don’t feel comfortable in the open ocean.